Epic Rap Battles of History: History

 On November 27, 2021, ERB released a new rap battle episode, titled Jeff Bezos vs. Mansa Musa on their YouTube channel.
-This was followed by the first "three-way" battle in the show’s history ("John Wick vs. John Rambo vs. John McClane") on December 18, 2021.
+This was followed by the first "three-way" battle in the show's history ("John Wick vs. John Rambo vs. John McClane") on December 18, 2021.
 The next episode, "Lara Croft vs. Indiana Jones", released on October 26, 2022, followed by "Henry Ford vs. Karl Marx" on December 1, 2023.
-The next episode, "Godzilla vs. King Kong", was released on February 23, 2024 being the first battle to use motion capture.
+The next episode, "Godzilla vs. King Kong", was released on February 23, 2024, being the first battle to use motion capture.
 The next episode, "Donald Trump vs. Kamala Harris", their fourth election rap battle, was released on October 26, 2024.
 The next episode, "Napoleon vs Charlemagne" was released on February 12, 2025.
+The next episode, "Red Baron vs White Death" was released on December 12, 2025.
+The next episode, "Tom Cruise vs Evel Knievel" was released on August 21, 2026.

 Format

-Battles begin with a narrator speaking in a deep and somewhat unclear voice, first saying ‘Epic Rap Battles of History’ (in a mostly monotonous way; sometimes the "e" of "Epic" is longer in upwards glissandoing and this leads up into the rest being said as usual) while the logo appears on screen.
+Battles begin with a narrator speaking in a deep and somewhat unclear voice, first saying 'Epic Rap Battles of History' (in a mostly monotonous way; sometimes the "e" of "Epic" is longer in upwards glissandoing and this leads up into the rest being said as usual) while the logo appears on screen.
 The names of the contestants are then announced ('[CONTESTANT 1] vs. [CONTESTANT 2]') (the part announcing the name of the second contestant is in the same monotonous way), while the contestants and their names appear on screen.
 One contestant will rap against the other first, followed by the other, and so on.
-It is very common for many different ‘clones’ of the same contestant to appear while they are rapping.
+It is very common for many different 'clones' of the same contestant to appear while they are rapping.
 Different rap battles go on for different lengths of time, and some battles may only have two verses per contestant, especially earlier ones.
 The first 14 battles, except the 5th and 10th, only have 2 verses per contestant, while the 5th and 10th battles to be made (Hulk Hogan and Macho Man vs. Kim Jong Il and Billy Mays vs. Ben Franklin) have third party rappers entering after some time, but still have a total of 4 verses only.
 Many rap battles feature a third party rapper entering the battle after some time, and as many as ten rappers have entered a battle (in "Ghostbusters vs. Mythbusters").
 When the battle concludes, the narrator asks the viewer who they think won and who should appear next, followed by the credits.